opulo-inc/lumenpnp/DESIGN_DECISIONS.md

 ## Motherboard

 The LumenPnP motherboard is a custom controller based on the STM32F407VET6 microcontroller.
-It has support for up to 6 axis of motion, four pumps or valves, two servos, two vacuum sensors, two WS2812 busses, sensorless homing in X and Y, six limit switches, an RS-485 port for feeder communication, and three AUX ports packed with GPIO and interfaces.
+It has support for up to 6 axis of motion, four pumps or valves, two servos, two vacuum sensors, two WS2812 busses, sensorless homing in X and Y, six limit switches, an RS-485 port for feeder communication, and three AUX ports packed with peripherals.

 ### Why not off the shelf?